-This year's consolidated gross revenues of P2.9 billion was higher by P205.4 million from last year revenue of P2.6 billion.
-Sales revenue of PDP Energy, was higher by P178.3 million or 11.4%.
-Also, Cirrus Staffing and resort operations reported improved revenues.
+This year's consolidated gross revenues of P2.5 billion was slightly lower than last year's revenue of P3.9 billion as 2018 figure had no revenues from the staffing business in the USA which was sold in October 2017.
+Sales revenue of PDP Energy, was higher by P457.9 million or 9.7%.
+Also, resort operations reported improved revenues.
+These were offset by the decline in market values of FVPL investments.

-Cost of Goods Sold/Services Rendered
+Cost of Goods Sold

-Increase in cost of goods sold and services rendered was mainly attributable to higher cost of goods and services of the wire manufacturing, nurse staffing business and resort operation due to their increased revenues.
+Increase in cost of goods sold was mainly attributable to higher cost of goods of the wire manufacturing subsidiary due to their increased revenues.